merciba/paquet/README.md

 ---

 Paquet is a REST API framework with a specific mission: To get a REST API set up as quickly and effortlessly as possible, with a full suite of production-ready features.
-Paquet was written so that you could use one line and a config object to spin up a REST API - written entirely in ES6.
+Paquet was written so that you could use one line and an object structure to spin up a REST API - written entirely in ES6.

 Under the hood, Paquet is simply leveraging [Express](https://expressjs.com) and Koa to give you two basic options - one with generator functions and one in vanilla ES5.